KAMS35/AzureBlobStorage/README.md

 * Deleting the container
 * Deleting the storage account

-Using one of the following technologies: Eclipse and Java Scala and IntelliJ Visual Studio and C# (either command line app or form builder) Azure PowerShell and Windows PowerShell ISE Azure CLI

 ## 1] Creating a storage account
 1. Sign into the Azure portal to view the dashboard.